R-kill-9/HTB-Notes/Protocols/SMB.md

 **SMB** (Server Message Block) is a network file sharing protocol used by Windows-based systems to facilitate file and printer sharing, as well as communication between devices on a local network.
 ## SmbClient
-It is a network protocol that allows users to communicate with remote computers and servers to use their resources or share, open, and edit files.
+It is a network protocol tool that allows users to communicate with remote computers and servers to use their resources or share, open, and edit files.

 - `-U` access as user.
 - `-N` No password.